DominicWatson/locee/README.md

-# Lucky
+# Locee

-Lucky is a neat GUI application for managing local Lucee web applications.
+Locee (pronounced "Low-key") is a neat GUI application for managing local Lucee web applications.

 It is pre-alpha, nothing to see here... yet.